 iii) Madhyama nauli

-Neti is a cleansing practice which cleanses your nasal passage.
+Neti is a cleansing practice that cleanses your nasal passage.
 It is basically of two types, Sutra Neti and Jala Neti.
 Jala neti is the process of nasal cleansing with water.
 For jala neti practice a special neti lota or pot is required which has nozzle specifically designed to fit into the nostril.
 The neti pot should be filled with warm saline water, the salt should be just enough to taste.

-Step by step process to practice jala neti:
+Step by step process to practice jala neti

 - Stand straight with legs apart, body weight evenly distributed between the two feet and lean forward.